-Comment: Nine new suppliers were added to Triaz's supply chain in 2018.
-In the supplier management system, orders cannot be placed before the questionnaire is signed and returned.
-Triaz showed proof of several returned questionnaires.
+Comment: 3 new suppliers were added to Triaz's supply chain in 2019.
+In its supplier management system, orders cannot be placed before the questionnaire has been signed and returned.
+Triaz uploaded all questionnaires in Fair Wears' information management system which was confirmed prior to the Brand Performance Check.